GENERAL ACADEMIC INFORMATION

 Students may view their individual Degree Works audit online in Aggie Access by clicking the My Info tab, under the Student Quick Links channel, click Degree Works, enter student ID, and the audit will display.
 An academic advisor can assist individual students with interpreting their Degree Works audit.

-Semester hours transferred from accredited colleges and universities are equated on a one-to-one basis.
+Semester hours transferred from institutionally accredited colleges and universities are equated on a one-to-one basis.
 Quarter hours are equated on the basis of three quarter hours to two semester hours.
 The maximum number of lower division hours transferred from non-baccalaureate degree granting institutions which may be applied toward baccalaureate degree requirements is equal to the total hours required for the degree less 60.

-Transfer credits from regionally accredited colleges or universities may be accepted in transfer to meet major or minor requirements upon review by the chair of department, or in some instances, other faculty, in the department offering the major or minor.
+Transfer credits from institutionally accredited colleges or universities may be accepted in transfer to meet major or minor requirements upon review by the chair of department, or in some instances, other faculty, in the department offering the major or minor.
 Final approval of applicable transfer credits to meet major or minor requirements rests with the chair of the department offering the major or minor and the dean of the school.
 The Vice President for Academic Affairs or designee is ultimately responsible for determining the applicability of transfer credits to meet general education requirements.

-Credit earned through correspondence offered by regionally accredited institutions may be applied toward degree requirements upon recommendation by the student's advisor with approval of the department chair of the student's major and the dean responsible for the major.
+Credit earned through correspondence offered by institutionally accredited institutions may be applied toward degree requirements upon recommendation by the student's advisor with approval of the department chair of the student's major and the dean responsible for the major.

 SECOND BACCALAUREATE DEGREE